Arnab-Developer/Resume/Main.md

 ## Education

-- Secondary from `Belgharia High School` in 2001
+- Secondary in 2001
-- Higher Secondary from `Ashokegarh High School` in 2003
+- Higher Secondary in 2003
-- B Tech From `Bengal Institute of Technology` in 2007
+- B Tech in 2007

-## Work Experiences
+## Work experiences

 - Software Trainer in `Hard Soft Information System` from Aug 2008 to Oct 2010
 - Consultant in `DPS Technologies India Pvt.
 Ltd.` from Dec 2010 to Nov 2011